adambarreiro/polynomial/README.md

 Languages
 -------------------------

-The game is entirely in Spanish.
+The game is entirely in Spanish at the moment.

 Manuals
 -------------------------

-Manuals are only in Spanish, sorry.
+Manuals are only in Spanish at the moment.

 * As an user you can find the user manual [here](https://github.com/adambarreiro/Polynomial/blob/master/manuals/es_ES/alumno.pdf?raw=true)
 * As a teacher you cand find the admin manual [here](https://github.com/adambarreiro/Polynomial/blob/master/manuals/es_ES/profesor.pdf?raw=true).